-What we liked: The very best thing about this is the clarity offered in the bass frequencies.
+What makes it special?
+The very best thing about this is the clarity offered in the bass frequencies.
 A lot of products on the list have a huge level of power, 300W RMS is not unusual, but to have such a clear and high-fidelity sound to go with this power is a huge bonus.

-What could be better: Ideally, this sub could cost a little less.
+What cons did we find?
+Ideally, this sub could cost a little less.
 It’s not overly expensive, but it does push that $500 budget, so might be a bit pricey for some home theater systems.
 While it isn’t the most expensive sub, there are cheaper options if you are willing to sacrifice some clarity.